 This table reflects the natural flamboyance of the man for whom it was made.
-It is a statement of what can be done when you create a restrained design and you let the wood do the talking.
+It shows what can be done when you let the wood do the talking.

 The top is made of spalted beech and the legs from oak, sourced from a 400 hundred year old tree toppled in a gale on an estate in Surrey.

 Often beech can be a rather neutral, ‘beige’ wood, but in this case the timber has had a fungus growing through it.
 When the tree is cut the fungus dies and forms black viens through the wood.
-It is this so-called ‘spalting’ that gives it its dramatic figure.
+It is this ‘spalting’ that produces this dramatic figure.

 Front door made around glass panels recycled from an old church.